Community & Trauma Counseling

 The MS in CTC program of studies provides a comprehensive 60-credit curriculum in two different delivery methods: a traditional weekday format and an evening and weekend model.
 Both delivery methods require an identical, lock-step 20-course curriculum that is designed to be completed by full-time students in two years (five semesters including the summer session).
 Either delivery method is designed for working students and can be taken on a half-time basis.
 Courses are delivered through a hybrid-learning format that combines on campus classes and online instruction.
 Graduates from either progression will have met the coursework and practice requirements for state licensure (in Pennsylvania and many other states) and national certification in professional counseling (LPC/NCC).

 In addition to the classroom and online learning components of this program, students are required to engage in two clinical fieldwork experiences.
-In the first year, students will complete a practicum, where they will spend a minimum of 100 hours developing skills and knowledge within a mental health or school setting.
-Students then progress into the advanced clinical experience, the internship, where they complete a minimum of 600 hours within their community or school placement.
-Program faculty will facilitate student placements in practicum and internship.
+In the first year, students will complete a practicum, where they will spend a minimum of 100 hours developing skills and knowledge within a community-based clinical setting.
+Students then progress into the advanced clinical experience, the internship, where they complete a minimum of 600 hours within a community-based clinical setting.
+Community-based clinical settings include schools, outpatient programs, and hospitals, as well as some less traditional venues like homeless and domestic violence shelters. .
+Program faculty and staff will assist student placements in practicum and internship.

 The evening/weekend format allows students to maintain part-time employment while earning their degree in either 2 or 3 years.
 In the flexible program, students engage in class meetings one evening weekly and two Saturdays per month, and participate regularly in asynchronous online interactions with instructors and peers.
 Students in the evening/weekend model can enroll full-time (12 credits per semester) or half-time (6 credits per semester).